 In addition, SVMA works closely with Montana Museum of Art and Culture, UM’s Innovation Factory, and School of Journalism.

 Our faculty are nationally-known leaders in their field, and bring their broad experience into the classroom.

 - Art faculty exhibit in over 17 countries.
 Venues include National Portrait Gallery, Harvard University, Smithsonian Institute, NY Public Library, SCOPE NY, and Fule Art Museum, China.

-- Film faculty regularly work on major features, documentaries, and television shows.
-Recent honors include an Emmy Award.
+- Film faculty regularly work on major features and documentaries.

 - History/Theory faculty publish frequently.
 Recent books analyze Thomas Gainsborough, and periodicals range from France’s Le Monde, ArtNews, Art History to Outside Magazine.

 - All Faculty are nationally recognized, receiving prestigious grants like U.S.A.
 Artist Award and Fulbright Fellowships.
 They are leaders on national boards and collected by major museums.

 Nearly every cultural organization in our region is staffed with our graduates.